 Also read, Indigenous Cuba: Hidden in Plain Sight by José Barreiro for the Magazine of the National Museum of the American Indian and Whose History Matters?
 Students Can Name Columbus, But Most Have Never Heard of the Taíno People by Bill Bigelow for the Zinn Education Project.

-Scenes from the Classroom
+Stories from the Classroom

 I always begin my U.S. history course with the People vs. Columbus, et al Trial.
 It is amazing how engaged students become to not only learn the truth but also be able to defend themselves using the evidence provided.
 Students love creativity and this case allows students to come to their own conclusions.